Intrusion detection system

-An intrusion detection system (IDS; also intrusion prevention system or IPS) is a device or software application that monitors a network or systems for malicious activity or policy violations.
-Any intrusion activity or violation is typically reported either to an administrator or collected centrally using a security information and event management (SIEM) system.
+An intrusion detection system (IDS) is a device or software application that monitors a network or systems for malicious activity or policy violations.
+Any intrusion activity or violation is typically either reported to an administrator or collected centrally using a security information and event management (SIEM) system.
 A SIEM system combines outputs from multiple sources and uses alarm filtering techniques to distinguish malicious activity from false alarms.

 IDS types range in scope from single computers to large networks.
 The most common classifications are network intrusion detection systems (NIDS) and host-based intrusion detection systems (HIDS).
 A system that monitors important operating system files is an example of an HIDS, while a system that analyzes incoming network traffic is an example of an NIDS.
 It is also possible to classify IDS by detection approach.
-The most well-known variants are signature-based detection (recognizing bad patterns, such as malware) and anomaly-based detection (detecting deviations from a model of "good" traffic, which often relies on machine learning).
+The most well-known variants are signature-based detection (recognizing bad patterns, such as exploitation attempts) and anomaly-based detection (detecting deviations from a model of "good" traffic, which often relies on machine learning).
 Another common variant is reputation-based detection (recognizing the potential threat according to the reputation scores).
 Some IDS products have the ability to respond to detected intrusions.
-Systems with response capabilities are typically referred to as an intrusion prevention system.
+Systems with response capabilities are typically referred to as an intrusion prevention system (IPS).
 Intrusion detection systems can also serve specific purposes by augmenting them with custom tools, such as using a honeypot to attract and characterize malicious traffic.

 Comparison with firewalls

-Although they both relate to network security, an IDS differs from a firewall in that a traditional network firewall (distinct from a Next-Generation Firewall) uses a static set of rules to permit or deny network connections.
+Although they both relate to network security, an IDS differs from a firewall in that a conventional network firewall (distinct from a next-generation firewall) uses a static set of rules to permit or deny network connections.
 It implicitly prevents intrusions, assuming an appropriate set of rules have been defined.
 Essentially, firewalls limit access between networks to prevent intrusion and do not signal an attack from inside the network.
 An IDS describes a suspected intrusion once it has taken place and signals an alarm.
 An IDS also watches for attacks that originate from within a system.
 This is traditionally achieved by examining network communications, identifying heuristics and patterns (often known as signatures) of common computer attacks, and taking action to alert operators.
 A system that terminates connections is called an intrusion prevention system, and performs access control like an application layer firewall.